 Safeguarding and promoting the welfare of children is everyone's responsibility.
-Everyone in our school who comes into contact with children and their families have a role to play in safeguarding children and are diligent when looking for signs of neglect or abuse.
+Everyone in our school who comes into contact with children and their families have a role to play in safeguarding children.
 All staff in our school consider, at all times, what is in the best interests of children.

-Staff within our school are in a position to identify concerns early and provide help to children to prevent concerns from escalating.
+All staff within our school are particularly important as they are in a position to identify concerns early and provide help to children to prevent concerns from escalating.
 All staff contribute to providing a safe environment in which children can learn by creating safe spaces to learn and share.
 This environment is created in school and when out on trips.
 Regular contact with pupils and parents and carers as part of remote learning by teachers and teaching assistants enables a safe environment.